Shutdown or not, Atlantic City still out of cash -mayor

-ATLANTIC CITY, March 24 (Reuters) - Atlantic City, New Jersey’s down-on-its-luck seaside gambling hub, will still be broke even after it shuts down City Hall next month and delays paying police and fire department salaries for three weeks, the city’s mayor said on Thursday.
+ATLANTIC CITY (Reuters) - Atlantic City, New Jersey’s down-on-its-luck seaside gambling hub, will still be broke even after it shuts down City Hall next month and delays paying police and fire department salaries for three weeks, the city’s mayor said on Thursday.

 Mayor Don Guardian warned earlier this week that the shutdown will start on April 8 when cash finally runs out.